Guides

 callbacks: {

-async jwt({ token, account, profile }) {
+async jwt({ token, profile }) {

-// Persist custom claims to the token
+// Persist custom claims to the JWT token

 if (profile) {

-token.organizationId = profile.organizationId;
+token.organizationId = profile.organization_id;

 token.licenses = profile.licenses;